Rafiansagar/PNG-to-SVG-PC-Public/README.md

 ## 📝 Notes

 ✅ Only `.png` files in the current folder will be processed.
-✅ Only `.png` files that have black color with white background like (example.png) will work.
 ✅ `.svg` files are generated via Potrace.
 ✅ `.bmp` intermediate files are saved for reference.